 The Professional Engineers and Geoscientists Newfoundland and Labrador (PEGNL) — formerly the Association of Professional Engineers and Geoscientists of Newfoundland (APEGN) — is an organization whose mandate is regulating these professions in the public interest, as promulgated in the Engineers & Geoscientists Act 2008 of Newfoundland and Labrador.
 PEGNL has approximately 5,000 members and is accountable to the public through the provincial Department of Service NL.

-Almost 200 members volunteer in support of PEGNL activities by working on committees and boards, and seven permanent staff members work for the organization.
+Almost 200 members volunteer in support of PEGNL activities by working on committees and boards, and nine permanent staff members work for the organization.

 Mission, Vision, and Values

 Mission: Professional Engineers and Geoscientists Newfoundland and Labrador (PEGNL) exists for the protection of the public interest with regard to the practices of engineering and geoscience in a manner worth the resources expended.

 Vision: Competent and ethical engineers and geoscientists safeguarding a better future for the people, environment and economy of Newfoundland and Labrador.